Alternative names: urinary incontinence, faecal incontinence, anal incontinence, bowel incontinence, accidental bowel leakage

 FI ranges from an occasional involuntary leakage of stool while passing wind to a total loss of bowel control.
 Some people feel the urge to have bowel movements but are unable to reach a toilet in time.
 Others don’t experience the sensation of a pending bowel movement and completely lose bowel control.

 FI isn’t a condition or illness in itself, but rather a sign or symptom of a condition.
 Even though it’s generally not life-threatening, it can have a negative impact on one’s self-esteem, emotional wellbeing and quality of life.
 The upside is that it isn’t a normal part of ageing and usually treatable.

 How is urinary incontinence categorised?

 The only two functions of the bladder are to store and to expel urine in a coordinated fashion, under appropriate circumstances, via the urethra (the tube that carries urine from the bladder out of the body).

 The bladder needs to be of adequate capacity and compliance in order to store urine, while the tone within the bladder neck and sphincter (valve) must work in such a way that leakage of urine from the bladder is prevented.

-Incontinence can be classified according to the mechanism causing the leakage of urine or according to the type of symptoms.
+When you urinate, your bladder muscles must contract while the sphincter relaxes in a coordinated fashion.
+Incontinence can be classified according to the mechanism causing the leakage of urine, or according to the symptoms.

 The main types of urinary incontinence are:

-Overflow incontinence is associated with chronic retention of urine.
-The bladder is permanently full and distended with urine.
+This type of incontinence is associated with chronic retention of urine.
+The bladder is permanently full and distended.
 The kidneys continue to produce urine and the excess spills out of the urethra, much like a dam that’s overflowing.

-Causes of incontinence
+Symptoms of incontinence